📖 Documentation

 The 28 categories are: Navigator, Screen, WebGL (GPU), Canvas, Audio, Fonts, Codecs, Storage, Battery, Network, Permissions, Math, Features, Touch, CPU, WebGPU, WebRTC, CSS, CSS Support, Media, Sensors, Speech, Intl, Text Metrics, Crypto Performance, Event Loop, WASM Performance, and Timing.
 Each category collects multiple signals that combine into a unique fingerprint hash.

-On top of client-side signals, your IP is analyzed by IPQualityScore for VPN/proxy/Tor detection, fraud scoring (0-100), bot detection, ISP identification, and geolocation.
+On top of client-side signals, your IP is analyzed server-side for VPN/proxy/Tor detection, fraud scoring (0-100), bot detection, ISP identification, and geolocation.
 This adds approximately 20 additional server signals.

 Export Results